 Excess & Reimbursement Level

-Choosing a higher excess or lower reimbursement percentage reduces your premium.
-For Bengals, weigh this against the likelihood of claims for both hereditary conditions and accidental injuries given their active nature.
+Opting for a higher excess or lower benefit percentage lowers your premium.
+For Bengals, weigh this against the potential for hereditary condition claims and their adventurous nature.
+GapOnly at participating vets streamlines the process.

 📈